pH7Software/pH7-Social-Dating-CMS/README.md

 **pH7 Dating CMS** is a **Social/Dating CMS** written in **Object-Oriented** PHP (*OOP*), fully compatible and highly optimised for PHP 7+ and based on **MVC** architecture (Model-View-Controller).

-It is designed with the **KISS** principle in mind, and the all source code can be read and understood in minutes.
+It is designed with the **KISS** principle in mind, and the whole source code can be read and understood in minutes.
 For a better flexibility, the software uses **PDO** (PHP Data Objects) abstraction which allows the choice of the database.
 The principle of development is **DRY** (Don't Repeat Yourself) aimed at reducing repetition of information of all kinds (no duplicate code).

 This Free and Open Source **Social Dating Site Builder** wants to be low resource-intensive, powerful, stable and secure.
 The software also comes with 38 system modules and is based on **pH7Framework** *(written specifically for this project)* that has over 52 packages.